How to Overcome the Fear of Putting Yourself Out There Online

 In case you have never heard the term, microblogs “allow users to exchange small elements of content such as short sentences, individual images, or video links” (Andreas M. Kaplan).
 In other words, a blog post doesn’t always need 1k+ words.

-Microblogging enables you to start small, slowly build the “putting yourself out there” muscle, and find people who want to hear what you have to say.
-Then, once you launch your own blog, you will already have an audience.
+Microblogging enables you to start small, slowly build the “putting yourself out there”

 And if you already do have a blog, you can repurpose your content and use microblogging to reach more people.